Soul Kiss

 Soul Kiss is the twelfth studio album by English-Australian singer Olivia Newton-John, released on 25 October 1985 by Mercury Records in Europe, by Festival Records in Australia, and by MCA Records in the United States.
 It reached No. 11 on the Australian Kent Music Report Albums Chart and No. 29 on the United States Billboard 200.
 The album was produced by long-time associate John Farrar, who also co-wrote four tracks; the cover art features photography of Newton-John by Helmut Newton and Herb Ritts.

 Singles

-The album's title track was released as a single and reached No. 20 on the US Billboard Hot 100 and Adult Contemporary charts, as well as No. 20 on the Australian Kent Music Report Singles Chart.
-It is Newton-John's most recent US top 40 pop single and her second-to-last in Canada.
-The single reached No. 100 in the UK Singles Chart.
+The album's title track was released as a single and reached No. 20 on the US Billboard Hot 100 and Adult Contemporary charts, as well as No. 20 on the Australian Kent Music Report singles chart.
+It is Newton-John's most recent US top-40 pop single and her second-to-last in Canada.
+The single reached No. 100 on the UK Singles Chart.
 It was also remixed into a 12-inch single mix, which featured a new Carib-influenced percussion overdub.

-The follow-up single, "Toughen Up" (written for Tina Turner but rejected by her), failed to chart, except for a top 70 placement in Australia.
+The follow-up single, "Toughen Up" (written for Tina Turner but rejected by her), failed to chart, except for a top-70 placement in Australia.
 A remix by Jellybean Benitez was released as a 12-inch single in 1986.

 Critical reception

+Writing for Rolling Stone, Davitt Sigerson gave the album a mixed review.
+"After a long period of corporate fine tuning, MCA released Olivia's Soul Kiss with a kinky Helmut Newton cover, a lean John Farrar production and a fun single, the album's title track.
+Originally (and wisely) passed on by Tina Turner, 'Soul Kiss' is just right for Newton-John.
+She proves once again that she is the best pure pop singer working today.
+Check her out live sometime, mark her for range, pitch, phrasing, energy, ballsiness and, yes, commitment to the songs, and see if you don't agree.
+Too bad the rest of the material doesn't match up.
+There are good songs, but no other bull's-eyes, and a pair of embarrassments."
+Sigerson would go on to produce Newton-John's next studio album, The Rumour in 1988.